The Boudoir Stomp/It Hurts Me Too/Edward's Thrump Up/Blow With Ry/Interlude A La El Hopo/Highland Fling

 Their cover of The Temptations' Imagination is more than acceptable too.
 Nowhere near the original, of course, but they certainly put their own stamp on it.

 Despite the album coming out at the height of punk, the music cognoscenti respected it, so too did the punks.
-So much for “No Elvis, Beatles or The Rolling Stones..”.
-It attracted some disco fans along the way too.
+So much for “No Elvis, Beatles or The Rolling Stones..” - it seemed some of the contemporary trend for criticising The Stones was waning, giving way to an "elder statesmen"-style respect and a kindred spirit love for Keith.
+The album also attracted some mainstream and disco fans along the way too.
 It seemed to go down well with everyone.

 However, the album has always had something of a tinny sound to it, however, and no amount of remastering seems to be able to correct that.
 The current (2009) remaster is the best to date, but it still comes off worse in comparison to other Stones albums either side of it.
 It was probably recorded like that and that is that, like Goats Head Soup (until recently - 2020), just not a great one, sonically.
 I just wish it could up the bass and lower the treble a bit within the recording.
 This can be remedied slightly by turning up the bass of my thumping sub-woofer.
 The tinny treble is still present though.
 Maybe The Stones were simply looking for that harsh, punky sound when the album was recorded.
 I just find it difficult to get past that awful, harsh sound, though.